jbuceta/TiFoSi/README.md

 Output Visualization

 The python (3.x) script makePlot.py generates images to visualize the data files generated during a simulation (protein concentration and cell types).
-Alternative visualization tools can be found in the webpage of the project http://tifosi.thesimbiosys.com
+Alternative visualization tools can be found in the webpage of the project http://tifosi.thesimbiosys.com (visualization tools)

 makePlot.py requires matplotlib: